rust-lang/rust-by-example/src/fn/closures/capture.md

     // Call the closure using the borrow. print();

-    // `color` can be borrowed immutably again, becuase the closure only holds
+    // `color` can be borrowed immutably again, because the closure only holds
     // an immutable reference to `color`.
     let _reborrow = &color;
     print();